Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/Style and Themes.md

 However, you should always inherit your core app styles from the Android Support Library.
 The styles in the support library provide compatibility and Android 4.0 and higher by optimizing each style for the UI attributes available in each version.
 The support library styles often have a name similar to the style from the platfrom, but with `AppCompat` included.

-To inherit styles from a library or your own project, declare the parent style name withou the `@android:style/`part shown above.
+To inherit styles from a library or your own project, declare the parent style name without the `@android:style/`part shown above.
 For example, the following example inherits text appearance styles form the support library.
 ```
 <style name="GreenText" parent="TextAppearance.AppCompat">
     <item name="android:textColor">#00FF00</item>